williambfroemming/least-privilege-optimizer/README.md

 *"ScopeDown: Intelligent AWS IAM Least Privilege Automation"*

 This project demonstrates the practical application of cybersecurity principles, cloud computing technologies, and automation frameworks to solve real-world security challenges in enterprise environments.

+Code and documentation generated with the help of GitHub Copilot AI

 ---